-TRIO/Student Support Services (TRIO/SSS) is a federally funded program committed to empowering students to persist.
-The ultimate goal of Fort Scott Community College's TRIO/SSS program is to increase retention and assist students in completing degrees and in transferring to four-year institutions.
-The FSCC TRIO/SSS program provides students with a multitude of support services including advising, cultural trips, campus visits, and career exploration.
-Each year, TRIO/SSS serves a minimum of 150 students - of those, 67% must meet at least one of the following criteria:
+TRIO Student Support Services (TRIO SSS) is a federally funded program committed to empowering students to persist.
+The ultimate goal of Fort Scott Community College's TRIO SSS program is to increase retention and assist students in completing degrees and in transferring to four-year institutions.
+The FSCC TRIO SSS program provides students with a multitude of support services including advising, cultural trips, campus visits, and career exploration.
+Each year, TRIO SSS serves a minimum of 150 students.
+To qualify for TRIO SSS students must meet at least one of the following criteria: